keksipurkki/awesome-promise/index.md

 When a basic fork-join approach overwhelms the available resources, we can overcome the limitations by first grouping the inputs into batches and working with bigger "chunks" of the inputs.
 Batching reduces the overhead associated with starting and completing a single task.
+In networking context, when the size of request headers outweighs the request body, common sense dictates that more time is spent on transmitting metadata than actual data.

 If the cost of the workload is O(N(o + W)), where N is the number of tasks, W is work proper and o is the overhead per task, batching the